 - 1. Make one or more of the articles listed in this book.
 You may also wish to make other simple craft items not listed in the manual. - 2.
-Exhibit one simple craft item or model that you have made.
-This item should be finished and ready for use. (an item that is to be used as a picture should be ready for hanging etc.) - 3.
-Leave a 5"x 6" space in the lower right-hand corner for the exhibit card the Purdue Extension staff will provide at Fair check-in. - 4.
-The Kinder Clover record sheet should also be completed and turned in with your exhibit at judging time.
+Exhibit one item you have made in the 4-H fair.
+This item should be finished and ready for use. (an item that is to be used as a picture should be ready for hanging etc.)